-Consultants at this level will typically have a minimum of 9 years' experience, with several years in consulting.
+Consultants at this level will typically have a minimum of 9 years' experience, usually with several years in consulting.
 They would be able to operate independently at a senior level with clients, including managing major engagements or multiple projects, and may have sales and business development targets.
 They might "own" relationships, although probably not the overall account.
 Utilisation targets may range from c.
-50%-75%.
+50%-75% but on occasion higher, with reduced sales/revenue expectations.